M-Switch MIXER is a high performance message switch, providing conversion between X.400 and Internet email according to the MIXER specifications.

 M-Switch has support for STANAG 4406 Headings.
 It handles MMHS headers in SMTP according to RFC 6477 “Registration of Military Message Handling System (MMHS) header fields for use in Internet Mail”.
 A high level description is provided in “Military Messaging (MMHS) over SMTP”.

-Two capabilities are provided:
+Three capabilities are provided:

-- Mapping between the MMHS over SMTP headers and STANAG 4406 Headers
+- Mapping between the MMHS over SMTP headers and STANAG 4406 Headers.

 - Assigning MTS Grade of Delivery and internal M-Switch Priority according to the MMHS MMHS-Primary-Precedence: header.

 Isode's MConsole GUI tool is used for configuration and management of M-Switch MIXER.
 The screenshot below shows a MIXER (X.400/SMTP Gateway) setup.
 The address conversion tree is set up for standard MIXER mappings.
 The configuration pane shows how a number of MIXER mapping options can be set up.